Take a look at some of our offerings – and our accomplishments and points of pride over the past year or two.

 St. Christopher School Curriculum

-- Approved by the Ohio Department of Education (we are in compliance standards)
+- Approved by the Ohio Department of Education and the Archdiocese of Cincinnati.

 St. Christopher School Teachers